atharphy/Ph2_ACF_monitoring_csv/README.md

 ### The Ph2_ACF software
-Follow these instructions to install and compile the libraries (provided you installed the latest version of gcc, µHal,  mentioned above):
+Follow these instructions to install and compile the libraries (provided you installed the latest version of gcc, µHal, etc...):

 1. Clone the GitHub repo and run cmake
 ```bash